Zane-T-Rice/server-manager-service/README.md

 # server-manager-service

-Provides server information and management functions such as stop, start, restart.
+Provides server information and management functions such as restart.
+The intent is not to call docker commands for information about the containers, but to have that information stored in this service by a user through REST APIs.
+The interface with docker is just to restart the containers, but theoretically it could be used with something other than docker with minimal code changes.

+In other words, this service should exist independently of docker, but happens to be able to run `docker restart` with the names of the containers that it has stored.

 ### Requirements